tom-jj-G/Movies-ETL/README.md

 ## Challenge

 ### Objectives
-The goals of this challenge are for you to:
+The goals of this challenge are to:

 - Create an automated ETL pipeline.
 - Extract data from multiple sources.